JulienDidier-PNS/ArduinoML-kernel-Domain/README.md

 # ArduinoML

   * Author: [Sébastien Mosser](mailto:mosser@i3s.unice.fr?subject=ArduinoML)
+  * Editor for this branch only : [Julien DIDIER](https://github.com/JulienDidier-PNS)
   * Version: 1.0

 This repository is a zoo of implementation of the very same language: ArduinoML.
 This language is kept simple and naive by essence, the goal of this repository is to store at the same location several implementations of the same concepts.